 Registered Nurses who completed hospital-based training are eligible to be considered for admission to some courses.
 Completion of Enrolled Nurse training is not acceptable for admission purposes.

 5. Previous Tertiary Studies

-A person who has successfully completed the equivalent of at least two whole year degree level subjects at any recognised tertiary institution or four one unit Open Learning degree level subjects will be considered on the basis of academic performance.
+A person who has successfully completed the equivalent of at least two whole year degree level subjects at any recognised tertiary institution.